Khelldar/encoding-test/readme.md

 The rules:
 - no external packages
-- make no changes to programmer_test.go
+- make no changes to `programmer_test.go`
-- you can change anything in programmer.go (including the Programmer struct)
+- you can change anything in `programmer.go` (including the Programmer struct), but you do need a Programmer struct
 - after cloning down the repo, just run `go test` to run tests

 ## The Problem